idboussadel/drupal_sprint_6/README.md

 2. **What is AccessResult and how does it work ?**

-2. What is AccessResult and How Does It Work?
 AccessResult is a class in Drupal that represents the outcome of a permission check.
 It is used to handle access control in Drupal.
 When you check if a user can access a resource (like a page, content, or an action), you return an AccessResult object.

 -  `AccessResult::allowed()` : Indicates that access is granted.